sthenusan/Machine-Learning-Project/README.md

   ![image](https://user-images.githubusercontent.com/46936272/133046714-6cb9c881-6996-4045-aa76-616b7c2937ea.png)

-* The connection between district_code and region_code is pretty high, as we can see.
+* The connection between district_code and region_code is pretty high, as I can see.
 As a result, one of them may need to be eliminated.

-* The correlation between construction_year and gps_height is also high, but these two variables do not have such an obvious relationship, so we will investigate it further before making any decisions.
+* The correlation between construction_year and gps_height is also high, but these two variables do not have such an obvious relationship, so I will investigate it further before making any decisions.

 * The most associated variables in connection to label are: